SAMMISolutions/docs/doc_posts/_about/patch_notes.md

 - Improved the update check so SAMMI can still run offline when no internet connection is available, as long as you've been online in the last 7 days
 - Turned the message box in the "Discord: Send Message" command into a multiline box, allowing line breaks
 - Copying a variable value from the Variable Viewer now includes the Button ID
-- Wait For User Choice, Wait For User Input, Wait For Dialog, and Popup Message no longer freeze all running buttons
-  - Only the current button is paused while the dialog is open
-  - All other buttons continue running normally in the background
-  - The old behavior (freezing all buttons) can be restored individually per command in SAMMI Settings
 - Updated the SAMMI Panel URL: https://panel.sammi.solutions/
 - Reworked the save logic:
   - SAMMI now only saves the affected deck instead of all decks every time you change something